-Sonal was on a week-long joint summer work experience programme with Global Generation, Argent LLP, St Pancras Hotel Group and Global Generation, coordinated in partnership with Inspire EBP and with the theme of sustainability running through it.
+Sonal was on a week-long joint summer work experience programme with Global Generation, Argent LLP, St Pancras Hotel Group and King's Cross Estate Services, coordinated in partnership with Inspire EBP and with the theme of sustainability running through it.
 He is interested in a career in journalism and wrote this excellent blog all by himself.

 “I, We and the Planet” - Global Generation’s saying conveys connotations of responsibility, collaboration and sustainability.
 But what does it really mean?
 And how does this ethos benefit us and the wider community?